Emotional Detachment Timeline After a Breakup: What to Expect

 But attachment does not operate on the same timeline as logic.

-You can understand that something is over long before your body, memory, and identity fully adjust to it.
+You can understand that something is over long before your body, memory, habits, and identity fully adjust to it.

 What Emotional Detachment Actually Means